Kelfang/Credit_Risk_Analysis/README.md

 ## Results

 Overall, this process included six machine learning models and, in the details below, I will outline the balanced accuracy scores, the precision scores and recall scores of each.
 After the csv file was cleaned, 68,817 loans remained.
-Below are the counts of the loan status.
+Below are the counts of the loan status, divided between "high risk" and "low risk".

 <sub> Loan Status Origin Count</sub>